jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 # Guidelines for Data Stored using the CSV File Format

 The proposed CSV standard is derived from guidelines and recommendations defined by some popular Earth Science communities.
 The following details the guidelines and expectations for each data file that can responsibly be formatted as a flat file.
 Many of the standards correspond with fields included in the File-Level Metadata (FLMD) Guide.
 "Required' fields represent the ideal file for interoperable and machine-readable data.
-Descriptions with the phrase "must be documented elsewhere" references a yet-to-be-determined implementation of FLMD capture.
+Descriptions with the phrase "must be documented elsewhere" references a yet-to-be-determined implementation.
 These standards are a result of research and community feedback.

 **1. Use the standard US-ASCII character set without extensions.** *REQUIRED*
 Data stored using the comma separated values format (CSV) ([RFC 4180](https://tools.ietf.org/html/rfc4180)) must use the standard seven-bit American Standard Code for Information Interchange (US-ASCII) characters ([RFC 20](https://tools.ietf.org/html/rfc20)) (Table 1).

 Typically, programs used to create the data will use the UTF-8 character-encoding scheme by default, which includes all the US-ASCII charcters.
 However, the standard presented here requires that no extended characters be used beyond the 127 characters defined in the US-ASCII character set.

 The US-ASCII characters include all upper- and lowercase characters, digits, and common punctuation used in the English language.
-Given that English is considered the language of science, it is unlikley that data submissions will include characters not contained in the standard ASCII character set.
+Most English-language dataset submissions will require only characters included in the standard ASCII character set.

 This requirement will increase machine readability and interoperability, as the extended characters can disrupt the rendering and interpretation of data in some programs.
 Most data providers will not need to do anything to meet this standard.

 **Table 1.** The ASCII Character Set.
 Control characters&mdash;0 through 32 and 127&mdash;can be ignored by most data providers.
 ![Table 1.
 ASCII Table](asciitable.png)